Hot products, big profits

 T-shirt color: Light, dark, or in between?

-Your image should pop, so choose colors wisely.
+Your image should pop, so choose t-shirt colors wisely.

 • For vibrant or dark images, go with light-colored shirts like white or pastels.

-• Subtle, soft-toned images?
-Try dark-colored shirts with the right printing method, like DTF or screen printing.
+• For subtle, soft-toned images, try dark-colored shirts with the right printing method, like DTF or screen printing.

-• Contrast is key, so make sure your image stands out and does not fade.
+• Contrast is key – make sure your image stands out and doesn’t fade into the fabric.

 Printing method: Which one fits your vision?